Do you know what’s worse than an abandoned cart? Not knowing why it happened!

 Paste the access token into the FunnelKit Funnel Builder settings.

-Now, the integration with Facebook Pixel with WooCommerce is done, and it is time to decide the information you want to track.
+Now that the Facebook Pixel integration with WooCommerce is complete, it is time to decide which information you want to track.

 Now, enable the events you want to track.
 Here are the options you get:

-You can also turn on the options to track custom funnel step events.
+You can also enable options to track custom funnel step events.

 Make sure to hit the ‘Save Changes’ button when you’re done.

-To test if Facebook Pixels is receiving conversion data from your WooCommerce store, you can use two methods: testing browser events and testing server events.
+To test if Facebook Pixel is receiving conversion data from your WooCommerce store, you can use two methods: testing browser events and testing server events.

-To test the browser events, install a Google Chrome extension, “Facebook Pixel Helper”.
+To test browser events, install the Google Chrome extension Meta Pixel Helper.

-For instace, if you add the product to the cart and go to the checkout page, you will see events like AddToCart, InitiateCheckout, Pageview, etc, getting fired.
+For instace, if you add the product to the cart and go to the checkout page, you will see events such as AddToCart, InitiateCheckout, Pageview, etc., being fired.

-If you can see relevant events getting fired, then you can be assured that Facebook pixel WooCommerce conversion is working properly.
+If you can see relevant events firing, you can be assured that the Facebook pixel WooCommerce conversion is working properly.

 To test server events, enable "Test server events via test_event_code" under Facebook Pixel.